 An important aspect of the predictability cue is that it does not require any language or domain-specific information to start with.
 Children do not even need to look for boundaries; the brain's habit of learning patterns that occur in the perceived environment and predicting the next input based on the known patterns is enough for a good starting point.
-In other words, predictability is not only useful when the learner does not know any words in the target language; it is also useful when the learner does not even assume that the input is formed by concatenation of lexical units.2 On the other hand, most other cues that are useful in the lexical segmentation task are language specific and can be useful only after the learner has a lexicon populated with some of the words of the target language.
+In other words, predictability is not only useful when the learner does not know any words in the target language; it is also useful when the learner does not even assume that the input is formed by concatenation of lexical units.
+On the other hand, most other cues that are useful in the learner has a lexicon populated with some of the words of the target language.
 For example, lexical stress, a well-attested cue for languages with a regular stress pattern such as English, can be learned only after one has a large enough lexicon from which a common stress pattern can be discovered.